 First in /etc/postfix/main.cf add or set:

-# Enable address-tagging for + and - characters recipient_delimiter = +- # Remove the tag from the forward address recipient_canonical_maps = regexp:/etc/postfix/recipient_canonical_maps
+# Enable address-tagging for the + character # You can append more if you need to, like: +- recipient_delimiter = + # Remove the tag from the forward address recipient_canonical_maps = regexp:/etc/postfix/recipient_canonical_maps

 Now add this to /etc/postfix/recipient_canonical_maps (one line!)